dawsonjon/OpenXcvr/README.md

 ## DC removal

 A demodulated AM signal contains a large DC component which needs to be removed.
 The DC removal block uses a first order IIR low-pass filter.
-In this design, filter coeeficients are chosen so that the "multiplies" can be achieved using a single shift thereby eliminating the need for multipliers.
+In this design, filter coefficients are chosen so that the "multiplies" can be achieved using a single shift thereby eliminating the need for multipliers.
 The low-pass filter provides an estimate of the DC present in the signal.
 The DC is removed by simply subtracting this value from the signal.

 ## Automatic Gain Control (AGC)